TALK TO SALES

 Health reimbursement arrangements (HRAs)

-An HRA is an IRS-approved, employer-funded health benefit used to reimburse employees with tax-free funds for the same HSA-qualified out-of-pocket medical and preventive care expenses plus individual health insurance premiums.
+An HRA is an IRS-approved, employer-funded health benefit employers use to reimburse employees with tax-free funds for the same HSA-qualified out-of-pocket medical costs—like doctor visits and preventive care.
+Depending on the type of HRA an employer offers, this can include individual health insurance premiums.

 With an HRA, you set a monthly allowance for each employee.
-Then your employees will purchase the individual health insurance and other healthcare expenses they need with their own money.
-They'll then submit proof of those expenses to you for reimbursement.
+Then, your employees will purchase the qualifying medical expenses they need with their own money.
+They'll then submit proof of those healthcare expenses to you for reimbursement.

-Because HRAs are owned by employers—not employees like HSAs—any unused funds left at the end of the year stay with you.
-What's more, employers only have to reimburse employees when an eligible expense is incurred, rather than simply pouring in money to the account every month like an HSA.
+Because HRAs are employer-owned—unlike HSAs—any unused funds left at the end of the year stay with you.
+Moreover, employers only have to reimburse employees when they incur an eligible expense, rather than contributing money to the account monthly like an HSA.

 Three of the most popular HRAs are: